rakshita003/Community-Detection-Using-GNN/README.md

 ## Collaboration

-This project was developed in collaboration with Rakshita Mathur and Meet Mehta.
-It served as our final year honors project at the University of Ottawa Fall 2023
+This project was developed in collaboration.
+It served as our final year honors project at the University of Ottawa Fall 2023.

 #### Contributors